thaljef/Dist-Zilla-Chef/README.md

 # HOW TO COOK

 Here's the general workflow for using the Dist::Zilla::Chef commands.
-For this example, suppose you are going to make a new distribution call Frobulator.
+For this example, suppose you are going to make a new distribution called `Frobulator`.
 So you use [dzil](http://search.cpan.org/perldoc?dzil) to create the basic distribution structure for you...

-    dzil new Frobulator
+    $> dzil new Frobulator

 Now we write some code.
 Suppose you've decided that the `Frobulator` is going to use [Mojolicious](http://search.cpan.org/perldoc?Mojolicious).
-We aso add an `ABSTRACT`, which is required by Dist::Zilla...
+We also add an `ABSTRACT`, which is required by Dist::Zilla...

     # in lib/Frobulator.pm